Arminius: Early life and Roman military service

-Battle of the Teutoburg Forest
+Return to Germania

-Around the year 4 AD, Arminius assumed command of a Cheruscan detachment of Roman auxiliary forces, probably while fighting in the Pannonian wars on the Balkan peninsula.
-He returned to northern Germania in 7 or 8 AD, where the Roman Empire had established secure control of the territories just east of the Rhine, along the Lippe and Main rivers, and was now seeking to extend its hegemony eastward to the Weser and Elbe rivers, under Publius Quinctilius Varus, a high-ranking administrative official appointed by Augustus as governor.
+Around the year AD 4, Arminius assumed command of a Cheruscan detachment of Roman auxiliary forces, probably while fighting in the Pannonian wars on the Balkan peninsula.
+He returned to northern Germania in AD 7 or 8, where the Roman Empire had established secure control of the territories just east of the Rhine, along the Lippe and Main rivers, and was now seeking to extend its hegemony eastward to the Weser and Elbe rivers, under Publius Quinctilius Varus, a high-ranking administrative official appointed by Augustus as governor.
 Arminius began plotting to unite various Germanic tribes in order to thwart Roman efforts to incorporate their lands into the empire.
 This proved a difficult task, as the tribes were strongly independent and many were traditionally enemies of each other.

-Between 6 and 9 AD, the Romans were forced to move eight of the eleven legions present in Germania east of the Rhine to crush a rebellion in the Balkans, leaving Varus with only three legions to face the Germans, which was still 18,000 troops, or 6,000 men per legion.
+Between AD 6 and 9, the Romans were forced to move eight legions, of the eleven present in Germania east of the Rhine, to crush a rebellion in the Balkans, leaving Varus with only three legions to face the Germans.
+This was still 18,000 troops, or 6,000 men per legion.
 An additional two legions, under the command of Lucius Nonius Asprenas, were stationed in Moguntiacum.
 Arminius saw this as the perfect opportunity to defeat Varus.

+Anti-Roman uprising

-In the autumn of 9 AD, the 25-year-old Arminius brought to Varus a false report of rebellion in northern Germany.
+In the autumn of AD 9, the 25-year-old Arminius brought to Varus a false report of rebellion in northern Germany.
 He persuaded Varus to divert the three legions under his command (composed of the 17th, 18th, and 19th legions, plus three cavalry detachments and six cohorts of auxiliaries), which were at the time marching to winter quarters, to suppress the rebellion.
 Varus and his legions marched right into the trap that Arminius had set for them near Kalkriese.
 Arminius' tribe, the Cherusci, and their allies the Marsi, Chatti, Bructeri, Chauci, and Sicambri (five out of at least fifty Germanic tribes at the time) ambushed and annihilated Varus' entire army, totaling over 20,000 men, as it marched along a narrow road through a dense forest.
 Recent archaeological finds show the long-debated location of the three-day battle was almost certainly near Kalkriese Hill, about 20 km north of present-day Osnabrück.
-When defeat was certain, Varus committed suicide.
+When defeat was certain, Varus committed suicide by falling upon his sword.
 The battle was one of the most devastating defeats Rome suffered in its history.
 Arminius' success in destroying three entire legions and driving the Romans out of Germany marked a high point of Germanic power for centuries.
 Roman attempts to reconquer Germania failed, although they did eventually manage to break Arminius' carefully coordinated alliance.